 Ireland may be small, but it has an enormous amount to offer, including an incredibly rich culture, diverse artistic talent, lively people and gorgeous, lush landscapes.

 The ‘Celtic Tiger’, which saw Ireland’s economy and property market boom from the mid-1990s to the mid-2000s, took Ireland from one of the EU’s poorer countries to one of the wealthiest.
-The following recession affected Ireland as severely as any Western country, but the country bounced back and experienced an economic boom in the last few years, particularly in light of Brexit regulations that saw a slew of big corporations move their European headquarters to Dublin.
+The following recession affected Ireland as severely as any Western country.
+Still, the country bounced back and experienced an economic boom in the last few years, particularly in light of Brexit regulations that saw a slew of big corporations move their European headquarters to Dublin.

 In fact, the Irish capital has become so popular with newcomers since the upturn in the city’s economic prospects that the demand for housing has skyrocketed.
 This, in turn, drove prices up to an extent where many locals can’t even afford to live in the city anymore.
 However, despite the pricey cost of living, the quality of life in Ireland remains excellent, and the people, culture and lifestyle outweigh many of life’s difficulties.